nogdog/pdoquery/README.md

 # PDOQuery

-Extension of the PDOStatment class for a one-stop query
+This class extends the PDO class to add a one-stop prepared query method.

 ## Usage